 Introduction 0

-Executive Summary 0 0
+Executive Summary 0

 Customer Feedback 0

-Key Changes in Second Draft 0
+Key Changes in Final Version 0

-Financial Information 0
+Financial Information 0 1

-Financial Forecasts 1
+Financial Forecast

+Maintain the Business

-Investment Area Focus 1
+Investment Area Focus

 Exceptional Customer Experience 1

-Opening Up Our Data 1
+Opening Up Our Data 2

 Gemini Roadmap 2

 UK Link Roadmap 2

 Protecting Against Cyber Crime 2

 Decarbonisation 2

-REC Change 2
+REC Change 3

 General Change 3

 Customer Engagement

 Customer Constituency Funding

+Board Assurance Statement 4

 Glossary 4

-In July 2021, we published the Principles and Approach for our Business Plan for 2022-23 (BP22), which marked the formal start of our annual process to engage with our customers on the strategic priorities of Xoserve, and to seek feedback on the initiatives we believe will deliver the greatest value during the period April 2022 to March 2025.
+In July 2021, we published the Principles and Approach for our 2022 Business Plan (BP22), which marked the formal start of our annual process to engage with our customers on the strategic priorities of Xoserve, and to seek feedback on the initiatives we believe will deliver the greatest value during the period April 2022 to March 2025.

-We subsequently issued the first draft of BP22, consolidating the customer feedback we had received so far and outlining our financial forecasting, investment focus areas, customer engagement approach and constituency-specific information for consideration.
+We subsequently issued the first, second and final drafts of BP22, consolidating the customer feedback we received and outlining our financial forecasting, investment focus areas, customer engagement approach and constituency-specific information for consideration.

-This second draft builds on the first draft and reflects specific feedback on scope and/or investment requirements received during the most recent customer consultation period.
+This final version reflects specific feedback on scope and/ or investment requirements received during the customer consultation periods includes an expanded explanation of MTB budget in response to requests for more transparency in this area.

-As set out in our Principles and Approach document we have categorised our investment proposals within five core focus areas that represent the priorities for the upcoming business plan period:
+As set out in our Principles and Approach document, we have categorised our investment proposals within five core focus areas that represent the CDSP Service priorities for the upcoming business plan period: